Ayurveda & Autumn

 Reflect the world around you– “All over the world, people are being quarantined and are being compelled to practice social distancing.
 We are trying desperately to remain sane in a world that seems bordering on the insane.
 So, the time is just right for us to ponder, reflect, meditate, and discover the world within our own minds.”

-Rachna Kumar graduated in Ayurvedic Medicine and Surgery from India and has continued to develop her skills by attending regular courses in the UK, USA, New Zealand and India.
-She has practised Ayurveda for 20 years in New Zealand and England.
-She now offers specialist health and beauty services using Ayurvedic principles for women in Hamilton. www.ayuspa.co.nz
+Dr Rachna Kumar is a graduate in Ayurvedic Medicine and Surgery.
+Rachna has practised Ayurveda for over 25 years in New Zealand, England and India.
+She continues to attend conferences worldwide, is invited by various organizations for lectures, seminars, and workshops globally.
+She now offers specialist health and beauty services using Ayurvedic principles for women in Hamilton www.ayuspa.co.nz